- Home

 This allowance is essentially the amount of profit you can make (minus certain costs) from selling assets, such as investments or a property you let out, before you have to pay capital gains tax.

 The annual tax-free capital gains exemption, which stood at £12,300 in the 2022/23 tax year, was reduced to £6,000 in the 2023/24 tax year.
-This figure halves again the 2024/25 tax year to £3,000.
+It halved again in the 2024/25 tax year to £3,000, and it remains at this level in 2025/26.

 Jason Hollands, managing director at investing platform Bestinvest, said: “Regular disposals of investments each year to take advantage of the annual capital gains tax exemption can protect you against a hefty future CGT bill when you come to dispose of an investment.